Failure to Diagnose or Erroneous Diagnosis

-A diagnosis failure or error by a doctor or medical practitioner can occur with most any disease or condition.
-Misdiagnosed conditions leading to the most rapid damages may include heart attack, breast cancer, appendicitis, lung cancer, and colon cancer.
+A diagnosis failure or error by a doctor or medical practitioner can occur with almost any disease or condition.
+Misdiagnosed conditions leading to the most rapid damage may include heart attack, breast cancer, appendicitis, lung cancer, and colon cancer.
 Serious conditions such as diabetes and hypertension are also commonly undiagnosed.

 - "It's all in your head."

 - "It's part of the normal aging process."